sximenez/2024-01-jan-etl-extract-transform-load/README.md

 Great, our tests run successfully with this implementation!

-However, after implemeting interface IDbConnection, we might feel the level of abstraction of our connections is maybe too much.
+However, after implemeting interface IDbConnection, we might feel the level of abstraction of our connections is maybe too high.

 ### Simpler implementation with switches